joeyy5588/joeyy5588.github.io/_posts/2019-06-24-NTU-Course-Search.md

   - NLP
 ---

-We designed a system for air pollution sensor in the enterprise/household buildings.

 A Course Search Engine based on semantic meanings of query words.

 Final Project for *Digital Speech Recognition 2019 Spring*.